Skip to main content

 So how should you assemble your investment committee?

 Diversification is key.
 IC member backgrounds, knowledge, skills, abilities, personalities, attitudes and demographics can lead to smarter decision-making and attract a greater variety of donors.
-The Chronicles of Philanthropy remarks, “Building a board that includes a wide variety of perspectives can help your nonprofit make smarter decisions, diversify its donors & even better serve your community.”* Ensuring you have the right makeup can be tricky.
+The Chronicles of Philanthropy remarks, “Building a board that includes a wide variety of perspectives can help your nonprofit make smarter decisions, diversify its donors and even better serve your community.”2 Ensuring you have the right makeup can be tricky.
 Some nonprofits with a more advanced governance structure have implemented checklists or profile criteria that IC members should meet.
 The Chronicle of Philanthropy points out one example of this process with the Consumer Health Foundation.
 The foundation has a matrix of policies that should be considered for committee participation.
 Some policies include:

 • Require trustees to sit on at least one committee meeting, to ensure that all members participate meaningfully in governing